r05323028/create-tf-app/README.md

 # Create TF App Command Line Tools

-This python package is used to create tensorflow side project.
+This python package is used to create a tensorflow side project.

 ## Installation